mmalmi/mmalmi.github.io/_posts/2020-11-11-how-to-fund-open-source.md

 Cons:
 * Restrictive license may be a turn-off for some users
 * Probably doesn't bring revenue from end-user applications
+* Based on the potentially unsustainable or unethical concept of [copyright](https://en.wikipedia.org/wiki/Criticism_of_copyright)

 ## Crowdfunding
 Do a kickstarter campaign.
 There are marketing professionals who have experience with crowdfunding — maybe ask their help.